BMW: Slogan

-The slogan 'The Ultimate Driving Machine' was first used in North America in 1974.
+The slogan 'The Ultimate Driving Machine' was coined by BMW North America in 1974, and first used in ads celebrating their win at the 1975 12 Hours of Sebring.
 In 2010, this long-lived campaign was mostly supplanted by a campaign intended to make the brand more approachable and to better appeal to women, 'Joy'.
 By 2012 BMW had returned to 'The Ultimate Driving Machine'.